OpenTermsArchive/docs/content/api/federation.en.md

 aliases: /api/federated/
 ---

-# Federation Web API [Beta]
+# Federation API

 Open Terms Archive is a decentralised system that tracks collections of services' terms across multiple servers.
-Each collection operates its own API, and the federation API unifies search and discovery across collections, fostering collaboration with external applications.
+Each collection operates its own API, and the Federation API unifies search and discovery across collections, fostering collaboration with external applications.

-The Federation Web API exposes JSON data over HTTP.
+The Federation API exposes JSON data over HTTP.
 Its [documentation](http://162.19.74.224/federation-api/v1/docs/) is provided in a dedicated, interactive interface.

 That endpoint exposes both the [OpenAPI](https://swagger.io/specification/) specification if the requested `Content-Type` is JSON, and a Swagger UI for visual and interactive documentation otherwise.